Zipper vs Zipperless Luggage: Which Is Better?

 Common Mistakes to Avoid

-The second mistake is judging luggage only by shell material.
+Second mistake: judging luggage only by shell material.
 A good PC shell still needs reliable wheels, a strong handle, smooth locks, accurate assembly, and good internal construction.

-The third mistake is ignoring target users.
+Third mistake: ignoring target users.
 A premium business traveler and a family vacation traveler do not need the same suitcase.

-The fifth mistake is choosing a supplier without asking about testing, spare parts, packaging, and after-sales support.
+Fifth mistake: choosing a supplier without asking about testing, spare parts, packaging, and after-sales support.

 Build Your Custom Luggage Line with CLK